sfbdev/sfbdev/README.md

 ### Hi there 👋

-Hi, I am Furkan and i am 23 years old.
-I graduated from Computer Technology and Information Systems at [Mersin University](http://www.mersin.edu.tr/) in 2018. <br/>
-After my graduated i went to Estonia for Erasmus+ Internship program for 3 months. <br/>
-I am professionally working on the Frontend Web Development by using HTML5, CSS3 and Javascript technologies. <br/>
-I worked as a Frontend Developer in [Alegra Digital](https://alegra.io) which are few well-known companies in Turkey. for 14 months (2018-2020). <br/>
-And now am working as a software developer at [CDEV Turkey](http://cdev.global) since January 2020. <br/>

 <!--
 **sfbdev/sfbdev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.